comychitz/knowledge/cloud_computing/README.md

 # cloud computing
-some notes about computing in the cloud.
+some notes about computing in the *cloud*.

 ## general notes
 * the NIST's definition of cloud computing identifies 5 characteristics: